Alireza7775/RTES2025_HW3_402204244/README.md

 Answer the following:
 - ❓ What are the key differences between FIFO and shared memory for IPC?
+    - **Communication Type**
+        - FIFO (Named Pipe): It’s stream-based—like a regular pipe—transferring data byte by byte.
+        - Shared Memory: It allows both processes to access a common memory region directly.
+    - **Speed**
+        - FIFO: Generally slower due to kernel buffering and the overhead of read/write system calls.
+        - Shared Memory: Much faster because memory is accessed directly without intermediate copying.
+    - **Synchronization**
+        - FIFO: Offers implicit synchronization since read/write operations are blocking by nature.
+        - Shared Memory: Needs explicit synchronization (like semaphores or mutexes) to coordinate access.
+    - **Persistence**
+        - FIFO: Exists as a special file in the filesystem (created with mkfifo or mknod).
+        - Shared Memory: Exists in memory only, and is removed when no longer attached or used.
+    - **Setup Complexity**
+        - FIFO: Easier to set up—just create the file and use open/read/write.
+        - Shared Memory: More complex—it involves allocating (shmget), attaching (shmat), and detaching (shmdt), often paired with synchronization.
+    - **Use Cases**
+        - FIFO: Best for sequential or simple data transfer (like logs or commands).
+        - Shared Memory: Ideal for high-throughput or real-time needs (like sensor data processing or large buffer sharing).
 ---

 ### 🌍 Basic Web Server